albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 1. The `callNext()` method obtains the lock on the person using the `synchronized` block and then invoked the `notifyAll()` method.

     ```java
-    private static void callNext( final Person a ) {
+    private static void callNext( final Person patient ) {
-      synchronized ( a ) {
+      synchronized ( patient ) {
-        displayf( "%s, the doctor is ready to see you", a );
+        displayf( "%s, the doctor is ready to see you", patient );
         a.notifyAll();
       }
     }
     ```

-    The `notifyAll()` method notifies all threads that the object (the object to which variable `a` points to) is ready to wake up and resume operation.
+    The `notifyAll()` method notifies all threads that the object (the object to which variable `patient` points to) is ready to wake up and resume operation.
 This will cause the `wait()` method to stop waiting and unblocks the other thread (created in the `waitInLobby()` method).
 The `notify()` method behaves similarly to the `notifyAll()` with the difference that only one thread is notified and not all threads.
 If the notified thread is not the right thread (not the thread that was blocked waiting), then the notification is lost, and the blocked thread will hang waiting forever.
 It is always recommended to use the `notifyAll()` method instead of the `notify()` method.

 The example prints the following.